Sutter’s Fort or Bust

 Learn Who and Why They Came

-Friends of Sutter’s Fort is proud to be the sponsor of the Sutter’s Fort or Bust Program (SFOB) at Sutter’s Fort State Historic Park, providing critical funding for program staffing, program materials and supplies.
+Friends of Sutter’s Fort is proud to support the Sutter’s Fort or Bust Program (SFOB) at Sutter’s Fort State Historic Park!

 SFOB runs approximately 50 minutes, and after the tour, students are invited to explore the Fort on their own with their chaperones where they can visit rooms and listen to the audio tour, participate in the Sutter’s Fort Scavenger Hunt and visit our Trade & Gift Store.
 We recommend schools and groups allow 90 to 120 minutes for this SFOB Field Trip.